Albino-aye-aye/COS-221-Prac5-Winery/README.md

 Follow the steps below to set up the Wine Tourism Platform on your local machine:

 1. Clone the repository: `git clone https://github.com/your-username/wine-tourism-platform.git`
-2. Install the required dependencies: `npm install`
-3. Set up the database by executing the SQL scripts provided in the database directory.
+2. Set up the database by executing the SQL scripts provided in the database directory.
-4. Update the database connection details in the configuration file `config.js`.
+3. Update the database connection details in the configuration file `config.js`.
-5. Start the application: `npm start`
+4. Start the application: Use something like xampp to localhost the web-app
-6. Access the Wine Tourism Platform in your web browser at `http://localhost:3000`.
+5. Access the Wine Tourism Platform in your web browser at `http://localhost/signup.html`.

+Contact

+Alec Watson u04515791@tuks.co.za
+Aren Repko u22556860@tuks.co.za
+Daniel Geerdink u21775169@tuks.co.za
+Kyle Marshall u22570285@tuks.co.za
+Matthew Pretorius u21775169@tuks.co.za
+Costa Ellinas u21455903@tuks.co.za
+Let's toast to a successful wine tourism project! 🍷🌍